 “Shakespeare’s Bible,” invited Colloquium, University of Massachusetts Department of English, 1993.

-Primary: Shakespearean texts and contexts, 16th century literary genres, liturgical and religious dimensions of early modern literature, literature and censorship, emblem books, theoretical approaches to authorship, intertextuality, attribution studies, forensic paleography.
+Primary: Shakespearean texts and contexts, history of the Shakespearean Question, 16th century literary genres, liturgical and religious dimensions of early modern literature, literature and censorship, emblem books, theoretical approaches to authorship, intertextuality, attribution studies, forensic paleography.

 Secondary: Shakespearean film adaptations, cinematic narrative technique, Ben Jonson, chronology of Shakespearean plays, Herman Melville, Old Testament, mythology and culture, digital communications, interdisciplinary dialogue between the humanities and sciences.